gwu-cs-advos/advos_book/doc/c03_isolation.md

 - services isolated in separate protection domains require fast IPC facilities for modules to coordinate in a manner that mimics interface function invocations, and
 - the kernel should provide the *lowest-level*, *safe* abstractions to protect access to hardware resources possible to give services the ability to define the higher-level resources.

-Lets lay out a set of low-level abstractions for hardware resources that attempts to enable the necessary safety and security.
+In this section, we'll lay out a set of low-level abstractions for hardware resources that attempt to enable the necessary safety and security.
 Lower-level abstractions are close to the hardware resources, but the challenge is how to both provide low-level access, while enabling strong access control.

-> Aside: Why microkernels?
+### Why microkernels?

->
+Lets take a quick aside to justify why we're going to be talking so much about microkernels.
-> Microkernels are generally used in domains that require heightened trust in the computational infrastructure.
+Microkernels are generally used in domains that require heightened trust in the computational infrastructure.
-> For example:
->
+If things go wrong, then there is a loss of equipment or life, or there is a threat to the security of the important information.
+A few brief examples:

-> - Microkernels are the core of many autonomous vehicles through the QNX microkernel at the core of NVIDIA's "DriveOS".
+- Microkernels are the core of many autonomous vehicles through the QNX microkernel at the core of NVIDIA's "DriveOS".
-> - It was (is?) the OS in the security co-processors on iPhones to conduct authentication (fingerprint reader), payment processing (iPay), key management, and other sensitive operations.
+- It was (is?) the OS in the security co-processors on iPhones to conduct authentication (fingerprint reader), payment processing (iPay), key management, and other sensitive operations.
-> - Modern Intel chips run [Minix in a Management Engine](https://www.zdnet.com/article/minix-intels-hidden-in-chip-operating-system/) (think of it like a hypervisor's hypervisor), meaning microkernels on servers/desktops/laptops are likely as common as monolithic systems.
+- Modern Intel chips run [Minix in a Management Engine](https://www.zdnet.com/article/minix-intels-hidden-in-chip-operating-system/) (think of it like a hypervisor's hypervisor), meaning microkernels on servers/desktops/laptops are likely as common as monolithic systems.

->
-> What's the common denominator?
+What's the common denominator?
-> Microkernels excel at being specializable, enabling powerful abstractions with little code (thus minimizing the risks of compromise), and, generally, being secure.
+Microkernels excel at being specializable, enabling powerful abstractions with little code (thus minimizing the risks of compromise), and, generally, being secure.
-> For example, seL4 is a *formally verified* OS, which means that we know (via mathematical proof) that it is bug-free, a powerful property.
+For example, seL4 is a *formally verified* OS, which means that we know (via mathematical proof) that it is bug-free, a powerful property.
-> We tend to simply not know that they are as common as they are simply because they aren't client/user-facing.
+We tend to simply not know that they are as common as they are simply because they aren't client/user-facing.

->
-> Note that many of these domains will use a microkernel along-side a monolithic OS (e.g. Linux, OSX).
+Note that many of these domains will use a microkernel along-side a monolithic OS (e.g. Linux, OSX).
-> We'll look at a microkernel later that acts primarily as a hypervisor.
+We'll look at a microkernel later that acts primarily as a hypervisor.

 ### Kernel Resources